Hmong customs and culture: Celebration

+instead of calling it New Year.
+The Hmong generally honor both their ancestors and their crops on of the Hmong New Year.

+In Southeast Asian countries, the New Year's celebration lasts generally 5 to 10 days.
+It depends on the Hmong population in cities where people are living.
+For a small village, it takes 3–5 days.
+Hmong New Year celebration itself consists to tossing balls, wearing colorful clothing, and singing Hmong traditional poems and songs.
+Colorful fabrics mean a lot of things in Hmong history and culture.
+This is very important to Hmong men and women because the New Year only comes once a year.
+Wearing news and colorful clothes is a hallmark sign of the Hmong New Year.

+Etymology

+Noj Tsiab Peb Caug or Noj Peb Caug means celebration on the 30th, alternatively it means New Year's Eve.
+Noj means "eating" and Peb Caug means "30 (thirty)".
+Xyoo Tshiab means New Year in English.

 Clothing

 Many tribes are distinguished by the color and details of their clothing.
 Black Hmong wear deep indigo-dyed hemp clothing that includes a jacket with embroidered sleeves, sash, apron, and leg wraps.
 The Flower Hmong are known for very brightly colored embroidered traditional costumes with beaded fringe.

 An important element of Hmong clothing and culture is the paj ntaub, (pronounced pun dow) a complex form of traditional textile art created using stitching, reverse-stitching, and reverse applique.
 Traditionally, Hmong designs were ornamental, geometric, and non-representational, being that they did not allude to nor contain any symbols that related to real-world objects, with the occasional exception of flower-like designs.
 Paj ntaub creation is done almost exclusively by women.
 Paj ntaub are created to be sewn on to Hmong clothing as a portable expression of Hmong cultural wealth and identity.
 The main traditional functions of paj ntaub are in funerary garments, where the designs are said to offer the deceased spiritual protection and guide them towards their ancestors in the afterlife, and for the Hmong New Year celebration.
 In the new year celebration, new paj ntaub and clothes are made by women and girls as it was seen as bad luck to wear clothes from a previous year, and they would serve as an indicator of the women’s creativity, skill, and even propensity as a successful wife.